 ActiveX is a framework that allows different software to communicate and share functionality and information.
 This technology has significantly improved software, as new possibilities were born with it.
-But how does it work and why is it so important?
+But how does it work, and why is it so important?

 The best way to explain its functionality is through an example.
-We’ll use applications that have spell checking capabilities.
+We’ll use applications that have spell-checking capabilities.
 The first application that comes to mind is Microsoft Word.
 But applications like Outlook Express use spell checkers too.

 Since there’s a need for the same functions in both cases, programmers came up with this concept that allows them to use the same code for both applications.
 There is no need to create a spell checker for both applications from scratch.

-So, in this case, a spell checker object was created and it was easily implemented in both of these apps.
+So, in this case, a spell checker object was created and easily implemented in both of these apps.
 The same goes for other apps that require spell-checking.
 Why write the same thing over and over again?